ading2210/libcurl.js/README.md

 ```

 For a full list of server arguments, see the [wisp-server-python documentation](https://github.com/MercuryWorkshop/wisp-server-python).

+## Project Structure:
+- `client` - Contains all the client-side code.
+  - `fragments` - Various patches for the JS that emscripten produces.
+The script which does the patching can be found at `client/tools/patch_js.py`.
+  - `javascript` - All the code for the Javascript API, and for interfacing with the compiled C code.
+  - `libcurl` - The C code that interfaces with the libcurl library and gets compiled by emscripten.
+  - `tests` - Unit tests and the scripts for running them.
+  - `tools` - Helper shell scripts for the build process, and for compiling the various C libraries.
+  - `wisp_client` - A submodule for the Wisp client library.
+- `server` - Contains all the server-side code for running the websocket proxy server.
+  - `wisp_sever` - A submodule for the Python Wisp server.

 ## Copyright:
 This project is licensed under the GNU AGPL v3.